milesgwood/milesgwood.github.io/pages/drupal/Shibboleth.md

 ),
 ```
 ## SSL is required
 You must use the https:// URL because simplesaml will not work without it.
 You can't securely authenticate if you can't securely connect.
+Getting  SSL certificate is easy.
+Simply make the request on the acquia enterprise account under the SSL tab.
+They'll give you a key which you send to your SSL provider.
+In our case, this is UVA service now.
+They send you back a bunch of certificates and you copy the certificates to Acquia through the same page you got the key to make your request.
+In the top box put the X509 Certificate only, Base64 encoded.
+In the intermediaries box put the X509 Intermediates/root only Reverse, Base64 encoded certificate.
+This is a standard certificate, not a legacy one.
+Now back to the actual simplesaml work.

  7. Edit the .htaccess file in docroot
   -Add the two lines with + diff to the docroot/.htaccess